papagiannakis/Elements/src/Elements/extensions/textToScene/README.md

 ### Bundled model library

-Four USDZ models are included in `models/` and can be loaded by name from natural language:
+Four USDZ models ship with Elements, alongside every other bundled model under `Elements/assets/models` (`Elements.definitions.MODEL_DIR`), and can be loaded by name from natural language:

 | Keyword(s) | File | Description |
 |---|---|---|